mtwasetku-ui/physioto/src/content/blog/parkinsons-exercise-neuroprotection-evidence.md

 ## About the Author

-Michael Ghattas, DPT
+Micheal Ghattas, DPT

 AHPRA Registered Physiotherapist | Doctor of Physical Therapy | 18 Years Clinical Experience

-Michael is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
+Micheal is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
 He has a particular interest in neurological physiotherapy and the emerging evidence base for exercise as disease modification in Parkinson's disease.

 Correspondence: physiotohome.com